bentpetersendk/mjolnir_ucph/docs/source/mjolnir.rst

 Mjolnir is physically located at the Panum computing center.
 This means that all Mjolnirs servers are integrated into the KU-IT infrastructure with all their security measures applied.

-This also means that you can only access Mjolnir via VPN and **only** using Cisco AnyConnect downloaded from https://vpn.ku.dk.
+This also means that you can only access Mjolnir via UCPH-VPN and **only** using Cisco AnyConnect downloaded from https://vpn.ku.dk.
 Furthermore, only Globe associated users will be able to use Mjolnir.
 Check out the :doc:`vpn` section for further information.

 Is Mjolnir similar to any other HPC?
 *****